-The BodyGlide Anti-Chafing Balm is worthwhile having and applying before you run to try and get ahead of any potential nipple chafing problems.
+It is very much worthwhile having BodyGlide Anti-Chafing Balm and applying it before you run.
+It’s a simple preventative measure to get ahead of any potential nipple chafing problems.

 It’s free from allergens and made with plant-based ingredients, so it’s suitable to be applied to even the most sensitive of areas.

 Just roll it onto any area of your body where you are prone to chafing, including the nipples.
 It’s non-greasy, non-messy, and free from anything toxic so once you’ve applied it, you won’t even know it’s there.
 It’s water and sweat-resistant so you won’t need to worry about reapplying for a while.